A Little Night Music: Act One

 Middle-aged, successful lawyer Fredrik Egerman has recently married an 18-year-old trophy wife, Anne, a naive girl who loves Fredrik but is not attracted to him.
 The two have been married for eleven months, and Anne still protects her virginity.
 Upon coming home from work, Fredrik surprises Anne with tickets to a play, starring Desiree Armfeldt, a glamorous actress whom Anne greatly admires.
 Anne giddily fantasizes about what it would be like to be as beautiful and beloved as Desiree, and starts talking at Fredrik about her day.
 Fredrik, distracted by his lust, considers various ways he might seduce his wife but ultimately rules each one out and elects to take a nap instead ("Now").
 Meanwhile, his son Henrik, a seminary student a year older than his stepmother, is frustrated and ignored ("Later").
 Anne promises her husband that shortly she will consent to have sex even though she can't help recoiling at his touch ("Soon"), and all three of them lament at once.
 The number concludes with Fredrik sighing Desiree's name in his sleep, which Anne overhears.
 Anne's maidservant Petra, an experienced and forthright girl, slightly older than the teen herself, offers her worldly but crass advice.

 Desiree Armfeldt, although once prominent, is now a fading flower clinging onto what's left of her past fame.
 Desiree tours in small, obscure towns with her theatre troupe.
-Madam Armfeldt, Desiree's mother, has taken over the care of Desiree's daughter Fredrika.
+Madame Armfeldt, Desiree's mother, has taken over the care of Desiree's daughter Fredrika.
 Fredrika misses her mother, but Desiree continually delays seeing her, preferring, somewhat ironically, her life on tour ("The Glamorous Life").
 As Fredrik and Anne take their seats at Desiree's play, Anne's previous excitement quickly devolves into anxiety, suspicious that Fredrik and Desiree have a romantic history that he never disclosed to her.
 The play begins and Desiree immediately notices Fredrik in the audience, and the Quintet reveals their shared memories and passionate relationship ("Remember").
 Desiree, ironically playing a sexually irresistible countess, exchanges amorous glances with Fredrik and delivers her lines in an overtly suggestive tone, confirming Anne's suspicions as true.
 Anne, upset and overwhelmed, demands that Fredrik take her home.
 Meanwhile, Petra tries to seduce a nervous and petulant Henrik.